-Like we said above, all of the amenities you could possibly need are within town, but if you want to explore further afield then you may have to hop in a taxi.
+Like we said above, all of the amenities you could possibly need are within town, but if you want to explore further afield, you may have to hop in a taxi.

-There are a number of attractions a short taxi ride away, Bacalar rapids for example.
-To give you an idea of price, a taxi ride from the centre of town to the rapids should cost around 150 MXN ($7).
+There are a number of attractions a short taxi ride away, like the Bacalar rapids.
+To give you an idea of the price, a taxi ride from the centre of town to the rapids should cost around 150 MXN ($8.50).

-Taxis are always roaming around the town, so you won’t have a problem trying to find one.
+Taxis are always roaming around the town, so you won’t have a problem finding one.
 They also cluster around the main square, or you can ask your accommodation to order one for you.

 Hiring a bike allows you to cover more ground than walking and it’s also a fun way to explore the town and surrounding areas.
 Some areas of the town will require you to go uphill slightly, but don’t worry the hills don’t last long.

-Hiring a bicycle should cost around 35 MXN ($1.70) per hour, but you may be able to haggle a better price if you’re looking to keep the bikes for a longer period of time.
+Hiring a bicycle should cost around 35 MXN ($2.00) per hour, but you may be able to haggle a better price if you’re looking to keep the bike for a longer period of time.

 Some accommodations also include bikes in the price of your stay which is a nice added bonus.